-(4) Debt securities of US\$4,936m are restricted due to local regulatory requirements.
+(4) Debt securities of US\$4,304m are restricted due to local regulatory requirements.

-(5) AFS debt securities with contractual terms that give rise to cash flows qualifying as SPPI in accordance with IFRS 9 amounted to US\$92,207m with 98 per cent are rated as investment grade.
+(5) AFS debt securities with contractual terms that give rise to cash flows qualifying as SPPI in accordance with IFRS 9 amounted to US\$66,468m with 98 per cent rated as investment grade.

+grade.
 (6) Nil balance for participating funds for the year ended.

-(7) Consolidated investment funds reflect 100 per cent of assets and liabilities held by such funds.
+(7) Investment funds in which the Group has interests and power to direct their relevant activities that affect the return of the funds are consolidated in the financial statements.
+Consolidated investment funds reflect 100 per cent of assets and liabilities held by such funds.